 I started managing my parents’ finances over three years ago, they were in their mid-80’s.
 The catalyst for this was my father’s diagnosis of dementia and the need to move him into a nursing home.
-At the time my parents were living on the family hobby farm they purchased over 50 years ago.
+At the time my parents were living on the family farm they purchased over 50 years ago.
 The hobby farm is located five miles out of town in the country on a dead end road.
 The need for round the clock care could not be met on the farm.
-My father’s move off the farm led to my siblings and I deciding it was time to move my mother into a new home.
+My siblings and I decided it was time to move my mother to a new home.
 An assisted living facility.
-The home was located in town, closer to medical facilities and she was closer to my father so she could visit him every day.
+The facility was located in town, closer to medical care and to my father.

-My mother had always managed the family finances, but with all the lifestyle changes created by the moves managing the finances became overwhelming for her.
+My mother had always managed the family finances.
+However, with all the lifestyle changes created by the moves managing the finances became overwhelming for her.
 There were too many changes happening to fast.
 So I decided to help out and take over the management of their finances on a day-to-day basis.

 I think for most of us, throughout life we view our parents as “ten feet tall and bulletproof”.
 That regardless of the path we take with our own lives – school, relationships, our own family.
 They are the one constant that is always there.
 Moving my parents off the family farm was a defining moment for me.
 When I realized that the years my parents’ had left, were fewer than the years they had behind them.
-That their clarity of thought had started to waiver and the pace of the day to day routines started to become a bit confusing.
-A time when I started to grasp that they were no longer the caretakers, my siblings and I were.
+That their clarity of thought had started to waver.
+And the pace of the day to day routines started to become a bit confusing.
+A time when I started to grasp that they were no longer the caretakers, my siblings and I had to be.